Japan Society for the Promotion of Science (JSPS) Postdoctoral Fellowships for Overseas Researchers 2024: scheme guidance notes

 Registered approving organisations will be available in the search bar.
 If your organisation is not listed and is not affiliated with any organisations already in the system, then please contact us at [email protected] to request the addition of the organisation.

-The deadline for submissions and UK host organisation approval is 14 December 2022 (17:00 GMT).
-Applicants will not be allowed to make any changes to their applications or submit any additional information after the 14 December deadline.
+The deadline for submissions and UK host organisation approval is 13 December 2023 (17:00 UK time).
+Applicants will not be allowed to make any changes to their applications or submit any additional information after the 13 December deadline.

 When completing your application on the British Academy Flexi-Grant® GMS, it is recommended that you take particular note of the following points: